MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios-multiscreen/hello-ios-multiscreen-quickstart.md

 # Hello, iOS Multiscreen – Quickstart

-This part of the walkthrough will add a second screen to the Phoneword application that will display a history of the phone numbers that were called with the app.
+This part of the walkthrough will add a second screen to the Phoneword application that displays a history of the phone numbers that were called with the app.
 The final application will have a second screen that displays the call history, as illustrated by the following screenshot:

 [![](hello-ios-multiscreen-quickstart-images/00.png "The final application will have a second screen that displays the call history, as illustrated by this screenshot")](hello-ios-multiscreen-quickstart-images/00.png#lightbox)